 However, there are a few rental cars that require Premium or, on rare occasion, diesel (either way, the car rental company should tell you when you pick up the car).
 And if you rent a car outside the U.S., all bets are off in terms of color coding their pumps the same way they do in the U.S., or even if the diesel pump will or will not fit in your rental car’s regular gas tank opening.
 So it may be easier than you think to put diesel into a car that needs regular, or regular/mid-grade into a car that needs premium or diesel.

-But here’s what to do if it happens to you:
+But here’s what to do if it happens to you (thanks to Autoslash for these suggestions):

 - The first “what to do” is actually what NOT to do.
 Don’t start the car.
 Once the car is started, the inappropriate gasoline gets into the works and will cost a whole lot of money to fix.
 If it’s never started, the gas just sits in the tank.
 Draining the tank isn’t cheap by any means, but it’s still cheaper than having to clean everything in the entire engine.